Kral Kızı Mausoleum

 There has been a dilemma among scientists and the local population if it is a cult place or a personal cult which has got several tombs at different locations.
-The mausoleum of the king's daughter (princess) takes place among Islamic-Oriental sacral objects, also among Ottoman-Bosniak, and broadly spoken, of Macedonian cultural heritage in the Balkan Peninsula.
+The mausoleum of the king's daughter (princess) takes place among Islamic-Oriental sacral objects of Ottoman cultural provenience, also among Bosnian and more specifically Bosniak, and broadly spoken, of Macedonian cultural heritage in the Balkan Peninsula.

 History

 Historical sources cannot give the information when was the mausoleum built.
 Although there is no scripture on the mausoleum or on its remnants, which could determine its age, it can surely be stated that it has been built at the end of the 15th and the beginning of the 16th century.

 Some of the studies, especially the one issued by Vera Đorđević: The Grave Of The "Kings Daughter" in Skopje, cannot be taken into account because of its arbitrariness and inaccuracy regarding historical facts about this cultural and religious artifact belonging to the early ages of the Ottoman rule on the Balkan peninsula.
-It is important to emphasize that, a bit earlier, Smail Softić, at the time a student in the "King Alexander I" Madrasah in Skopje has shown interest about the history of the mausoleum.
+A bit earlier, Smail Softić, at the time a student in the "King Alexander I" Madrasah in Skopje has shown interest about the history of the mausoleum.

 We have no information about the date of her death, thus we cannot conclude that the wearing of black veils in that time is a sign for grievance.
 It is more logical that the black color was chosen because of the climate. „In memory of Katarina, the Bosnian queen and widow who distinguished herself in patience, hygiene, piety and humility.“ The portrait of the queen is placed in the Vatican, The Sistine Chapel, on the Roselli’s diptych named „Speech at the hill“ right next to the Pope Sixtus IV, in the company of the captains, the maids of honor and her son.

 According to another version Sigismund and Katarina, as a prince and a princess of Bosnia, were heading towards Istanbul.
 Ishak Beg Ishaković, a famous border guard aristocrat, was responsible for the safety of their journey.
 The princess fell ill underway, in Skopje they tried to heal her, but she died there and Sigismund carried on heading towards Istanbul.
 After receiving the information about the death of the young princess, Ottoman sultan Mehmed II ordered the building of a mausoleum.
 This was a personal wish and command of the sultan.
 Sigismund and Katarina had converted to Islam while in Bosnia, so they were free people, not prisoners.
 Their acceptance of Islam was important for the sultan's decision to raise a mausoleum for Katarina as an aristocrat and Muslim.
 An acceptance of Muslim names was not a condition in their conversion.